MasakiAllwardt/the_rizzistant/README.md

 ## Environment Variables

-Create a `.env` file in the parent directory (`/Users/alex/Personal/calhacks/`) with the following variables:
+Create a `.env` file with the following variables:

 ```
 ANTHROPIC_API_KEY=your_anthropic_api_key_here